 Step #2: Sand the Wood

 Sand and scuff-sand the entire wood’s surface using 120-grit sandpaper.
-Then, wipe off the wood dust using a lint-free rag.
+Afterward, use a lint-free rag to wipe away any residual wood dust.

 Step #3: Stain the Wood